 The WPC was in Paris for COP21 to put forward its point of view.
 It supports and encourages governments and all stakeholders in their efforts to reduce greenhouse gas emissions and manage the risks of climate change.
 The WPC also appreciates that these stakeholders have a challenge ahead to meet their growing population's energy demands and support economic development in their countries.

 Natural gas can be the fuel that provides the secure and reliable power that is a fundamental need of any modern society, but today much of it is wasted.
-This task force will illustrate how methane saved from flaring could be utilised for power generation, for use as a compressed or liquefied gas or converted to chemicals particularly in Africa.
+Methane saved from flaring could be utilised for power generation, for use as a compressed or liquefied gas or converted to chemicals particularly in Africa.

-showcase how the oil and gas industry is helping to bring people out of energy poverty in order to achieve the Sustainable Energy for All goal of the United Nations.
+showcases how the oil and gas industry is helping to bring people out of energy poverty in order to achieve UN Sustainable Development Goal 7 on energy access.

-highlight the oil and gas sector technical knowhow to develop solutions which will have an important part to play in contributing to a sustainable energy future.
+highlights the oil and gas sector's technical knowhow to develop solutions which will have an important part to play in contributing to a sustainable energy future.

 Zero Routine Flaring by 2030